pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 ---
 ## 2010-08-19 03:10:26 - milliams - Parsing simple c++ function calls

-<h1 id="toc0">Background</h1>
+- Background

   I'm currently writing an extension for Sphinx called .
 Basically it scans some XML output from Doxygen (a C++ documentation tool) and allows the Sphinx user to link to the Doxygen HTML documentation of an symbol or function they want.

-<h1 id="toc1">My use of pyparsing</h1>
+- My use of pyparsing

   For each symbol in the XML file, I add it to a mapping dictionary.
 However, for functions, C++ allows you to have multiple versions of the same function differing only by their argument list.
 To this end I parse the function signatures and normalise them so that the user can easily specify which version they want.

   I use pyparsing to parse the argument list, extract the argument types and normalise them into a new string.

   The 'problem' I'm facing is that for a large XML file, there can easily be tens of thousands of symbols needing parsing (OGRE3D for example has about 16,000).
 Now, for each symbol I need to make a call to parseString() and so I'm trying to make it as fast as possible.

   Currently for OGRE3D it takes about 40 seconds to parse all the items which isn't too bad but I'd like to improve it if possible.

-<h1 id="toc2">Optimisations tried so far</h1>
+- Optimisations tried so far</h1>

   I've tried packratting but in my case it made everything about twice as slow.
 This is likely due to the fact that each string I parse is only about 10-50 characters long so caching doesn't help.

   For all the common cases for which I can easily account (empty argument lists mostly), I'm bypassing pyparsing entirely which gives a small performance boost (and allows me to reduce my usage of pyparsing.Optional).

-<h1 id="toc3">Current code</h1>
+- Current code

   The current code is at  and the unittests (to give you an idea of the inputs and outputs) is at .

   parsing.py basically just consists of the pyparsing setup and a normalise() function.

   If there's anything obvious I'm doing wrong or places where I could improve the code, please let me know.
 Please not that I'm not trying to make a completely conformant c++ function parser, simply something that does the job I need.

   I'm also aware that I may not be able to make it any faster since perhaps I've reached the limit of what tweaking can do.

 See  and  for the discussion I had previously on the sphinx-dev mailing list.